geomicrobiology/Methanosarcina/README.md

 # Methanosarcina
-Files fro modeling and analyzing Methanosarcina metabolism
+Files in SBML and COPASI formats for simulating the growth of Methanosarcina barkeri